Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/03/net-core-entity-framework-migrations.md

 dotnet tool install --global dotnet-ef
 ```

-To update the tool, use the following command, passing the appropriate version (you’ll be told the version when you get warned you are out of date).
+To update the tool, use the following command, passing the appropriate version (you'll be told the version when you get warned you are out of date).

 ```cmd
 dotnet tool update --global --version 3.1.5 dotnet-ef
 ```

-If the tool can’t work out which project to use, you can give it a hint.
+If the tool can't work out which project to use, you can give it a hint.
 All the commands accept the `--project` parameter.

 ```cmd
 dotnet ef migrations add InitialCreate --project Fenton.MigrationExample